mikke89/RmlUiDoc/pages/cpp_manual/building_with_cmake.md

 [Conan](https://conan.io) is a C/C++ package manager which can be used for integrating and building the library, and managing its dependencies in an effortless way.
 If you are new to Conan, then there is a relatively short [Getting Started](https://docs.conan.io/en/latest/getting_started.html) guide worth going through.
 Information on the RmlUi package itself is available at [ConanCenter: RmlUi](https://conan.io/center/rmlui).

 The Conan recipe that environment-specific packages are generated from supports certain options derived from the [CMake options](#cmake-options) below.
 The following table explains options exclusive to RmlUi available in the recipe.
-Please bear in mind that in general the Conan community discourages double negation that would arise from naming options with one negation included (eg. `NO_THIRDPARTY_CONTAINERS`); this is why certain recipe options have the opposite meaning of their CMake counterpart.
+Please bear in mind that in general the Conan community discourages double negation that would arise from naming options with one negation included (e.g. `NO_THIRDPARTY_CONTAINERS`); this is why certain recipe options have the opposite meaning of their CMake counterpart.

  Conan option               | Possible values               | Default value  | Related CMake option          | Explanation
  ---------------------------|-------------------------------|----------------| ----------------------------- |--------------------------------------------------------------------